Becoming a Baby Friendly® Hospital

-The Baby Friendly Hospital Initiative is a joint project of the World Health Organization and UNICEF.
-The goal is to recognize hospitals that provide a positive environment for breast-feeding mothers by meeting the standards outlined in the “Ten Steps to Successful Breastfeeding”, which are posted in our Birthing Center.
+The Baby-Friendly Hospital Initiative is a joint project of the World Health Organization and UNICEF.
+The goal is to recognize hospitals that provide a positive environment for breastfeeding mothers by meeting the standards outlined in the “Ten Steps to Successful Breastfeeding”, which are posted in

-We have made a commitment at UK Birthing Center to:
+We have made a commitment at the UK Birthing Center to:

 - Provide education to all parents about the benefits of breastfeeding and the importance of exclusive breastfeeding for the first 6 months.